ar37-rs/xow64-wine/README.md

 Other available versions:
 ```
-10.4-staging (recommended for turnip/adreno or any high device with modern gpu)
+10.4-staging
-9.18-staging (recommended for virgl users, faster and more stable)
+9.18-staging (recommended for virgl users and older games)
 ```

 e.g: Wine 9.18 staging (if experiencing crash gecko iexplore or website based apps, recommended using this version)